Oneeyedfrog Photography

 foliobox6.jpg

-Framed Prints
+Framed Art

 The oldest form of photographic art presentation is art picture framing and this is still extremely popular.
 It does, however, tend to be the most expensive option on the market today.
+The process involves carefully mounting your photo or art piece on foam board followed by mounting a white or coloured matt border cut with 45-degree internal edges.
+The matt border allows the image to be concealing behind a piece of glass in a protective frame without touching the glass.

 products 2.jpg